Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 *Lock Pick Set*

-With the appropriate criminal contacts, the aspiring thief can aquire a good set of lock picks.
-Since almost all locks in the city are quite simple, the lock pick can be quite the powerful instrument if one is careful about when and where one decides to break and enter.
+With the appropriate criminal contacts, the aspiring thief can acquire a good set of lock picks.
+Since almost all locks in the city are quite simple, the lock pick can be quite a powerful instrument if one is careful about when and where one decides to break and enter.
 More secure locks, like those of Parliament, are often far more complex however, or else thaumaturgically sealed.

 When making a Skulduggery check to open a lock or latch, your character adds one automatic success to the results.